 A Mayor’s Narrow Escape.

 Launceston nearly mourned the loss of a Mayor during my boyhood days.
-I took a horse out to a field at Ridgegrove, and rode up and down the lane — no saddle, no bridle, but a halter only, and the horse ran away; came by Mr. Reed’s school (Horwell’s) like lightening, round of Mr. George Burt’s shop, and Mr. Pethybridge, the Mayor at that time, was coming round the corner.
+I took a horse out to a field at Ridgegrove, and rode up and down the lane — no saddle, no bridle, but a halter only, and the horse ran away; came by Mr Reed’s school (Horwell’s) like lightning, round of Mr George Burt’s shop, and Mr Pethybridge, the Mayor at that time, was coming round the corner.
 Had he not jumped quickly into the gutter there would have been a serious calamity.
 There was trouble over this matter, and I believe poor old Fishley dismissed me summarily from the position of taking horses out to the fields.

 Salvation Army Roughly Treated.